-When it comes to fibre optics, we aim to provide you with an install that is reliable and resilient.
-It is our policy to future-proof all installs to give businesses the infrastructure to upscale effortlessly.
-We utilise the latest technologies in fusion splicing to ensure fibre joints have the least “loss” possible, giving you a resilient, high-capacity network link and speeds that meet your expectations.
+When it comes to fibre optic installations, we aim to provide you with an install that is reliable and resilient.
+It is our policy to future-proof all fibre optic installs to give businesses the infrastructure to upscale effortlessly.
+We utilise the latest technologies in fusion splicing to ensure fibre joints have the least ‘loss’ possible, giving you a resilient, high-capacity network link and speeds that meet your expectations.

 When it comes to improving or fixing an existing fibre network, we will discuss the implications of repairing a damaged network compared to laying a completely new network which can often be more cost-effective.

 Low-cost high-speed connections over short distances of up to 400m.

 Multimode fibre has a large core of around 50um which gives it the ability to use multiple modes of light to propagate (850 or 1300nm).
 This provides high-bandwidth rates at shorter distances.
 Multimode fibre can suffer high rates of dispersion and attenuation in longer distances.

 Pros: 10Gbps up to 400 metres & 100Gbps up to 150 metres.
 Cheaper option.